askonomm/lava/README.md

 Hi there, world.
 ```

-Meta-data of each Markdown content file goes in-between 3 hyphens and the entry of the content file itself will go below the meta-data.
+Meta-data of each Markdown content file goes in-between 3 hyphens, and the entry of the content file itself will go below the meta-data.
+Markdown content file data is available to you via `{{metakey}}` Mustache templating, for example the above content file would be
+available via the following Mustache variables:

+- `{{title}}` - Renders the meta-data title value
+- `{{date}}` - Renders the default date format of `EEE, dd MMM yyyy HH:mm:ss Z`
+- `{{date_unparsed}}` - Renders the date as it is in the content file
+- `{{pretty_date}}` - Renders the date format of `MMM dd, yyyy`
+- `{{pretty_date_without_year}}` - Renders the date format of `MMM dd`
+- `{{{entry}}}` - Renders the entry-block Markdown into HTML.

 #### Mustache

 A Mustache content file can have any structure you want.
-You can check example content files of [my own website](https://github.com/soynomm/nomm.xyz) to see
+You can check out [my own website content files](https://github.com/soynomm/nomm.xyz) for example use-cases.
-what things I've made with Mustache content files for examples.

-### Site layout

-To be written.
+It's important to note that unlike a Markdown content file, a Mustache content file does not use site layout
+and thus enables (and encourages) an entirely new layout for each Mustache content file.

 ### Template data